 Don’t Be Too Optimistic

 Odds are, the loan officer from your bank has previously worked with numerous borrowers from your industry.
-He or she will, therefore, likely be able to tell if your projections or current estimates are inaccurate.
-For example, if your business plan features sales projections that are significantly higher than your most similar competitors, the loan officer will know you are not realistic.
+Therefore, he or she will likely be able to tell if your projections or current estimates are inaccurate.
+For example, if your business plan features sales projections significantly higher than your most similar competitors, the loan officer will know you are not realistic.
 The goal is to evoke the right mix of optimism and realism.
 This must entirely be acceptable for what your research on your industry has told you.

 Don’t Be Too Technical